tursodatabase/libsql/README.md

 [how transactions work](http://www.sqlite.org/atomiccommit.html), and the [overview of the query planner](http://www.sqlite.org/optoverview.html).

-Years of effort have gone into optimizating SQLite, both for small size and high performance.
+Years of effort have gone into optimizing SQLite, both for small size and high performance.
 And optimizations tend to result in complex code.
 So there is a lot of complexity in the current SQLite implementation.
 It will not be the easiest library in the world to hack.